gnoverse/gnome-content/tutorials/write-a-dao-smart-contract-part-2/index.md

 // CreateModifyMembersProposal creates a proposal to modify DAO members.
 //
 // Arguments:
-// - title: A title for the proposal
-// - description: A description for the proposal
 // - newMembers: List of member addresses to add to the DAO
 // - removeMembers: List of member addresses to remove from the DAO
 //